MiguelXCruz/MiguelXCruz/README.md

 <br>

 - 🔭 I am currently working on [Combate à Fraude](https://github.com/combateafraude)
-- 👀 I’m interested in apply for my first job at developer
+- 👀 I’m interested in apply for my first job as a mobile developer
-- 🌱 I’m currently learning about tecnologies
+- 🌱 I’m currently learning about new tecnologies
 - 📫 Rich me by miguelcruz074@gmail.com

 <br>